AVSLab/basilisk/docs/source/Support/User/bskReleaseNotes.rst

     - :ref:`scenario_LimbAttOD` performs a longer simulation using the limb based method
     - :ref:`scenario_OpNavAttOD` performs a longer simulatin using the Hough transform method

+- make :ref:`scenarioVizPoint` work with the latest Vizard scripting methods

 Version 1.6.0
 -------------